kubedb/docs/docs/guides/mssqlserver/concepts/mssqlserver.md

 `EnterpriseCore`: This will run the container using the Enterprise Edition Core
 `<valid product id>`: This will run the container with the edition that is associated with the PID

+`ACCEPT_EULA` confirms your acceptance of the [End-User Licensing Agreement](https://go.microsoft.com/fwlink/?linkid=857698).

 For a complete list of environment variables that can be used, refer to the documentation [here](https://learn.microsoft.com/en-us/sql/linux/sql-server-linux-configure-environment-variables?view=sql-server-2017).

-Below is an example of how to configure the `MSSQL_PID` environment variable in the KubeDB MSSQLServer Custom Resource Definition (CRD):
+Below is an example of how to configure the `MSSQL_PID` and `ACCEPT_EULA` environment variable in the KubeDB MSSQLServer Custom Resource Definition (CRD):
 ```bash
 metadata:
   name: mssqlserver